springernature/frontend-toolkits/toolkits/nature/packages/nature-section-heading/README.md

 ## When not to use this component

-Don’t use the Nature Section heading unless you’re organising multiple related items of content into a group.

 When you need to break up content on article pages into chunks, use [default heading styles](https://frontend-design-system.private.springernature.app/nature/styleguide/typography#headings-nature-journals).